West Stewartstown, New Hampshire

 West Stewartstown is a census-designated place in the town of Stewartstown in Coös County, New Hampshire, United States.
 It had a population of 263 at the 2020 census, down from 386 at the 2010 census.

 Geography

-It is located along U.S. Route 3 and the Connecticut River in the northwestern corner of Stewartstown, directly across the river from Canaan, Vermont, and one mile south of the Canada–US border.
+The CDP is located along U.S. Route 3 and the Connecticut River in the northwestern corner of Stewartstown, directly across the river from Canaan, Vermont, and one mile south of the Canada–US border.
 Route 3 leads south 8 mi to Colebrook and northeast 10 mi to Pittsburg.
 The nearest international border crossings are Canaan–Hereford Road, 1.9 mi northwest of West Stewartstown via Vermont Routes 114 and 141, and Beecher Falls–East Hereford, 2.2 mi to the northeast via Vermont Route 253.

 According to the United States Census Bureau, the West Stewartstown CDP has a total area of 1.73 km2, of which 1.60 sqkm are land and 0.13 sqkm, or 7.37%, are water.